ShubhneetGoel/myRepo/README.md

-# myZaps
+# myRepo
-Repository to use with zapier integraton
+Repository to use with api integraton